szaffarano/wofi-power-menu/README.md

 Also, you can customize the menue either:

 1. Overriding default values in any existing menu entry.
-The above example translates the titles to Spanish, or
+The above example translates the titles to Spanish, disables the "requires_confirmation" flag and and hides (i.e. set `enabled=false` the `suspend` item.
 1. Adding new entries, like `ls`.
 Notice that the only optional field is `requires_confirmation`, you have to set `title`, `cmd` and `icon`.